Mirima Dawang Woorlab-gerring:

 (Please respect this place of ours.)

-The work of the Mirima Dawang Woorlab-gerring Language and Culture Centre (MDWg) began in the 1970s to preserve, analyse and record the language and culture of the Miriwoong and Gajirrabeng people, the original inhabitants of the lands around Kununurra.
-MDWg operates in the beautiful East Kimberley region of Western Australia.
+Located in the East Kimberley region of Western Australia, the Mirima Dawang Woorlab-gerring Language and Culture Centre (MDWg) was established in the 1970s to preserve, analyse and record the language and culture of the Miriwoong and Gajirrabeng people, the original inhabitants of the lands around Kununurra.

 Miriwoong is classified as a critically endangered language.
-There are very few fluent speakers alive and only a handful grew up communicating solely in Miriwoong.
+There are very few fluent speakers alive and only a few grew up communicating solely in Miriwoong.